dezoito/dezoito.github.io/_posts/2015-04-18-fw1-example-bdd-integration-testing.md

 ![](https://github.com/dezoito/dezoito.github.io/blob/master/public/images/test_browser.png?raw=true)

-We start with `Test_1_ExampleSpec.cfc`, a most basic test, just to show the standard strdcture and progress to Test_6_Integration_Selenium.cfc , which adds the CFSelenium component.
+We start with `Test_1_ExampleSpec.cfc`, a most basic test, just to show the standard structure and progress to `Test_6_Integration_Selenium.cfc` , in which we use CFSelenium to perform full Integration tests.

 In a nutshell, Selenium starts a browser instance on your server and follows a "test script", allowing TestBox to record what went as expected or not, and displaying the results: